-

 Does your jurisdiction mandate that certain bidders are excluded from tendering procedures (e.g. those with convictions for bribery)?
 If so, what are those grounds of mandatory exclusion?
 Are there any notable features of how this operates in your jurisdiction e.g. central registers of excluded suppliers?
 Does your jurisdiction specify discretionary grounds of exclusion?
 If so, what are those grounds of discretionary exclusion?

 Article 55 of the PCC establishes the eligibility criteria for a bidder to participate in a tender procedure.
-In case of non-compliance with these requirements, candidates or bidders will be deemed has having an impediment to participate in the procedure and they will mandatory not be admitted to participate and/or be disqualified and excluded from the procedure (depending on the phase of the procedure).
+In case of non-compliance with these requirements, candidates or bidders will be deemed has having an impediment to participate in the procedure and they will be prevented to participate in the procedure (or its application or bid will be excluded, depending on the phase of the procedure.
+Usually, impediments are only detected after the application or bid was submitted).

 The impediments are the following: